 - salt & pepper to taste

-- Heat up 2 tablespoons of oil in a large lidded pan and fry chopped onions until softened but not coloured approx 5 min.
+- Heat up 2 tablespoons of oil in a large lidded pan and fry chopped onions, garlic, celery and carrots until softened but not coloured approx 5-8 min.

 - Add chopped pepper and grated courgette (zucchini) and continue frying for another 5 minutes until vegetables soften quite substantially.

 - Add all dried herbs and spices (with the exception of cacao/cocoa powder) and fry for a couple of minutes until nice and fragrant.

 - Add chopped tomatoes and rinse the tin with a little bit of water and add that too.

 - Crumble in your veggie stock cube and pour in 250ml freshly boiled water.
 Mix well and bring to boil.

 - Add drained and rinsed beans and lentils, mix well, cover and let it simmer for approx 20-30 minutes, giving it a little stir every few minutes and adding a touch of stock or water (but only if it looks dry).

-- Add teaspoon of cacao or cocoa powder (if using) and follow with sweetcorn.
+- Add teaspoon of cacao/cocoa powder (if using) and mix it in.